quevedor2/cnvML/R/README.md

 ```

 ### assignOncocode.R
 * assignOncocode.R uses the datasets built into RcnvML to categorize each outputed SFC png file into a directory for their oncocode.
-This is meant to facilitate the directory structure needed to `pickle` the data.
+This is meant to facilitate the directory structure needed to `pickle` the data, done with `common/pickle_hilbert.py` script.
 ```
 Options:
 	-c CNTYPE, --cntype=CNTYPE